Shaz-gill/react-typescript-game-hub/README.md

 This project uses the **RAWG.io API** to fetch and display detailed game information, providing users with a comprehensive gaming database.

+⚠️ **Note:** This is a **hobby project** and is only the frontend part of the application.
+It uses my RAWG API key, which can be seen by anyone using developer tools.
+Be mindful of API usage limits!
+It is **not recommended** to expose API keys in frontend code, as they can be easily accessed by anyone.
+Instead, API keys should be stored securely in environment variables on a backend server to prevent unauthorized usage.

 ---

 ## ✨ Features